JazminRM/aDNA_SummerCourse_UCPH/Exercises/Complexity.md

 dev.off()
 ```

-Question: Given complexity curves, the average read length observed from the mapDamage results and the human genome size (~3200000000 bp), how many more reads do we need to sequence to get to 1X of depth of coverage for each library?
+**Question**: Given complexity curves, the average read length observed from the mapDamage results and the human genome size (~3200000000 bp), how many more reads do we need to sequence to get to 1X of depth of coverage for each library?

+#### References
+1.Daley T, Smith AD. **Predicting the molecular complexity of sequencing libraries.** Nat Methods.
+2013 Apr;10(4):325-7. doi: 10.1038/nmeth.2375.
+Epub 2013 Feb 24.
+PMID: 23435259; PMCID: PMC3612374.
+Available at: https://github.com/smithlabcode/preseq